Meet Our Team

 Dan Bogert is the Arizona Restaurant Association’s Chief Operating Officer.
 Dan came to the ARA in September 2016 after spending four years with the County Supervisors Association of Arizona (CSA).
 In addition to his legislative duties at CSA, he was responsible for developing revenue and expenditure projections, state fiscal analysis, and assisting counties in their budget development process.
 Prior to joining CSA, he worked on county and special district issues at Barnes and Associates as a legislative liaison and analyst.
 Dan also served as a campaign manager and consultant for several local races and a congressional race.

 Dan is a Graduate with Distinction with a degree in economics and business from the Virginia Military Institute (VMI) where he received the second highest score on the Major Field Test in Business.
 While at VMI he was an NCAA Division 1 swimmer and captain of the swim team.
-Shortly after returning to Arizona after a short stint on the East Coast, Dan became a firefighter with the Mesa Ranger District for the U.S. Forest Service before realizing that offices have air conditioning.
+Shortly after returning to Arizona, Dan became a firefighter with the Mesa Ranger District for the U.S. Forest Service before realizing that offices have air conditioning.

 In his free time, Dan enjoys cooking and testing new cocktails, hiking, camping, scuba diving, and traveling.
 Dan currently serves as an instructor for the United States Air Force Explorers, a service academy preparatory program, and also teaches wilderness survival classes several times a year.